UBC-CIC/commit2act/docs/DeploymentGuide.md

       (See instructions below titled 'Get the Amplify Bucket' to find out how to get this value) Parameter AppSyncApiId []: <WILL LOOK LIKE 4bCdEfGhIjKlMn0pQrStUvWxYz>
+      (See instructions below titled 'Get the AppSync API ID' to find out how to get this value) Parameter AmplifyCognitoUserPoolId []: <WILL LOOK LIKE us-west-2_5Sb5UhFXI]>
-      (See instructions below titled 'Get the AppSync API ID' to find out how to get this value) Parameter DBName [sys]:
+      (See instructions below titled 'Get the Amplify Cognito User Pool ID' to find out how to get this value) Parameter DBName [sys]:
       (Name of the database, sys is the standard name, must begin with a letter and contain only alphanumeric characters, and be 16 characters or less)
    Parameter DBUser [admin]: